Belly Breathing: Master Your Cycling BreathThird Coast Training

 The only way to know the answers to these questions is to establish a baseline of what your current performance is and go from there.
 Without testing and measuring what you are doing in the gym, you will end up spinning your wheels.

-To perform to the best of your ability and dominate the competition, you need to do what other people are not doing; we need to make sure you are working hard enough to be where you want to be in the sport.
+To perform to the best of your ability and dominate the competition, you need to do what other people are not doing.
+We need to make sure you are working hard enough to be where you want to be in the sport.

 Establishing a baseline helps determine what percentages we need to be using when we are in the gym, and what we should expect for recovery time based on calculations.